dan-caldwell/xpine/README.md

   - spa-update-page-content
     - sent when the page content has update
   - spa-update-page-url
-    - send when the page URL has update
+    - sent when the page URL has update
+  - spa-link-click
+    - sent when link initially gets clicked and when link is done updating content
+    - the "state" value in the event detail will be "start" or "end"

 #### Custom scripts for certain pages